VPN for BYOD: Secure Personal Devices

 Security Risks of Unmanaged Devices

-Personal devices used for work introduce a range of security risks that company-owned hardware doesn't:
+Personal devices used for work introduce a range of security risks that company-owned hardware doesn't.

-• Unsecured Wi-Fi — Home networks with default router passwords and public Wi-Fi at coffee shops, airports, and hotels leave traffic exposed to eavesdropping and man-in-the-middle attacks.
+Shared devices and unsecured networks multiply the risk.
+Family members use the same tablet or laptop, installing games from unknown sources and browsing sites that serve malware.
+Meanwhile, home networks with default router passwords and public Wi-Fi at coffee shops, airports, and hotels leave traffic exposed to eavesdropping and man-in-the-middle attacks.

 VPN vs MDM for BYOD